Lube Oil Flushing FAQ

 • If you are experiencing varnish problems in the compressor, we can also add Chevron Vartech to the oil system while the compressor is running at normal operating conditions then we add our high pressure filtration units to remove all of the freed varnish.

-Flushing pressure are normally lower than normal operating pressures due to restrictions being removed (such as filters, flow orifices)
+Flushing pressure are normally lower than normal operating pressures due to restrictions being removed (such as filters, flow orifices).

 The length on the flush is always determined by the final qualification standards.
 These standards are supplied to us either from the OEM, customer, or end users IAW API614.
 The flushing time can vary based on many different things.